Skip to main content

 Lifecycle Methods

 Change the owner of the cluster.
-You must be an admin and the cluster must be terminated to perform this operation.
-The service principal application ID can be supplied as an argument to
+You must be an admin and the cluster must be terminated to perform

-EXEC databricks_workspace.compute.clusters.changeowner
+EXEC databricks_workspace.compute.clusters.change_owner

 @deployment_name='{{ deployment_name }}' --required